“Hello, beautiful woman,” he welcomed me.

 “Yeah.
 I’ve been napping, working and napping.”

 I took the booze and cigarettes and set them down on the counter in the kitchen.
-Noah followed me into the kitchen and poured us two whiskeys.
+Burton followed me into the kitchen and poured us two whiskeys.

 He swaddled me with his limbs as we collapsed on the couch.
 I was blissed out on his affection and whiskey.

 “You’re so smitten!” he said with a huge smile.